 This article tackles the debate on studying abroad and lays down the advantages and disadvantages of studying abroad.
 It also presents the top destinations for foreign students.
 It is the article's aim to help one make an informed decision on whether to study abroad and where.

+Problems students may face when studying abroad include learning new languages and adjusting to unfamiliar cultures.
 Study abroad (SA) students are not always linguistically and culturally prepared to take full advantage of learning opportunities.
 Apart from potential language and cultural barriers, students can also find it difficult to integrate themselves with their host community.
-One reason for this is because the goal of foreign students today is moving away from learning languages and towards programs in other fields of study.
+One reason for this is that the goal of foreign students today is moving away from learning languages and towards programs in other fields of study.

 In 2014, only 5% of all American SA students took up courses in world languages (IIE, 2014).
 The rest are enrolled in STEM fields (23%), social sciences (22%), business courses (20), humanities (10%), fine or applied arts (8%), and others (12%).
 This tends to deemphasize the need for language and culture studies and an automatic assumption that English will be used as the medium of communication (Goldoni, 2015).

 Source: Goldoni (2015)